davidzimniok/Running-text-on-7-seg-displays/README.md

 ### Part of top responsible for data operations

-This part was created from module of circular register (responsible for storing data), UART_RX module (responsible for comunication with computer via RS232 line) - this module have own clock divider set to speed 115200 bauds, clock_enable module (clock for shifting register defining when rester shifts data to left) and load_enable module (responsible for elimination of unwanted states as reset during loading data).
+This part was created from module of circular register (responsible for storing data), UART_RX module (responsible for communication with computer via RS232 line) - this module has own clock divider set to speed 115200 bauds, clock_enable module (clock for shifting register defining when register shifts data to left) and load_enable module (responsible for elimination of unwanted states as reset during loading data).
 For more information about function of these modules please see [VHDL modules description and simulations](#modules).
 In this caption you also can find source codes and simulations of each modules.

 [Source code for simulations below](tb/tb_data_top.vhd)

 #### Loading data without enabling it by hardware switch
 ![Load data without enable](simulations/top/top_loadwithoutenable.png)
-note: If you don't enable loading data are not stored to the register.
+note: If you don't enable the loading, data are not stored to the register.
 This is secured by load_enable module.
 In this mode reset is passed to the reset inputs of each modules.

 #### Loading data with enabling it by hardware switch
 ![Load dat with enable](simulations/top/top_loadwithenable.png)
 note: After enabling data storing data at serial input are loaded to the register.
 When this switch is in the on position all reset signals are supressed.
-At the out pattern from register is the first ASCII char and shifting of the register is not interupted.
+At the out pattern from register is the first ASCII char and shifting of the register is not interrupted.
 For loading data this is not problem because counter of bit index is not connected with shifting.
-Before loading data for loading from zero position is recomended reset of circuit, but this is provided by load_enabler.
+Before loading data for loading from zero position is recommended reset of circuit, but this is provided by load_enabler.

 #### Reseting the circuit
 ![Reset of top module](simulations/top/top_reset.png)
-note: When reset is pressed and load mode is disabled, all registers (memory) is set to the ASCII char of white space.
+note: When reset is pressed and load mode is disabled, all registers (memory) are set to the ASCII char of white space.

 #### Complete function of the circuit
 ![Whole function of data part of top](simulations/top/top_function.png)
 note: After storing the data to the register data are shifted on the output pattern controlled by ce signal from clock_enable module every 500ms.

 ### Final version of top
-On real hardware we have noticed, some problem with loading data via serial line.
-We have tried many options as fliping bit order or remove some modules.
+On real hardware we have noticed some problems with loading data via serial line.
+We have tried many options as flipping bit order or remove some modules.
 Unfortunately the problem is in UART module.
-Without osciloscope and proper data analysis, what is impossible to do with setted deadline, we ar not able to find the mistake.
-We could say, that problem will be in timing or in data acquisition in FSM.
-Because this is not main topic of our project, and proper function was confirmed via simulations in final version we have fill data register with static data.
-Howewer we need for propper function only serial data stream, so the module could be easily replaced with debugged module from another aplication.
+Since we were not able to find the mistake without osciloscope and proper data analysis, it was impossible for is to fix it all till the deadline.
+We could say, that the problem may be in timing or in data acquisition in FSM.
+Because this is not main topic of our project, and proper function was confirmed via simulations in final version, we filled data register with static data.
+Howewer for propper function we need only serial data stream, so the module could be easily replaced with debugged module from another application.

 <a name="video"></a>